The Concept

 The science communication

-The concert will be live-streamed, and you can even participate in some experiments from home.
+The concert was live-streamed, and people could even participate in some experiments from home.

 After the concert, there will be a "data jockeying" session where the researchers show how they analyze the data and explain some of the hidden experiments having taken place.
 It is also possible to just hang out in the bar and have a casual conversation with musicians and researchers.